-Enterprise customers have access to stream their events using an RTMP encoder (not sure what this means?
+Enterprise customers have access to stream their events using a third-party RTMP encoder (not sure what this means?
 See here).

 To use this feature, navigate to the event you wish to stream.
 Click the Editor icon in the upper right corner to open the edit drawer.

 Click the Live Tools menu.

 Scroll to the bottom to find the RTMP Input option.
 Click Get Link.